resithansonsuz/Education-Tasks/README.md

 # Patika-Education-Tasks
-The studies I have done about the Patika trainings are in this field.
+👍The studies I have done about the Patika trainings are in this field.!💯